 A: Criminal defendants often will complain that the police did not honor their right to make a phone call.
 You do not have a constitutional right to make a phone call immediately after arrest.
 State laws or administrative rules might require the police, a jail or a holding facility to allow in arrestee to make a call.

-A: whatever you say when you make a phone call from jail just remember that it is always recorded, and the prosecutor will more than likely obtain a copy of all your phone calls.
+A: Whatever you say when you make a phone call from jail just remember that it is always recorded, and the prosecutor will more than likely obtain a copy of all your phone calls.
 However, during your initial phone call, do not discuss the circumstances leading up to and or surrounding your arrest.
 Do not try to explain your innocence or how you ended up in jail.
 Simply state the charges against you and where you are.
 Ask for help in finding a criminal defense attorney.
-Provide the information of where you are to The other party on the line as well.
+Provide the information of where you are to the other party on the line as well.

-A: There is no value in arguing your keys with an arresting officer during a police in counter.
+A: There is no value in arguing your case with an arresting officer during a police in counter.
 The same holds true post arrest.
 After you are arrested, the police may spend some time questioning you.
 The point of this interrogation is to gather information for the prosecutor to use against you, and maybe even get you to confess.
 The interrogating officer might offer to drop certain charges or promise to go easy on you or get you a better deal if you just tell them what they want to hear.
 Don’t believe it.
 If the police had sufficient evidence against you to go forward with the case and obtain a conviction, they wouldn’t be offering you a deal.

 Also the police officer sitting across from you and interrogation room has no real power to cut you any type of deal or drop any of the charges.
 However the police can make recommendations, the prosecutor is the one that determines whether the government will offer you a plea bargain and what the terms of that bargain will be.
 So, when a police officer or promises That he will get you a particular deal, you cannot rely on that promise.
 More importantly do not make a deal sign a confession prior to speaking with an attorney.

-A: The most common mistake made by criminal defendants is talking about their case the key to avoiding this mistake is simple in theory, but in reality is often easier said than done.
+A: The most common mistake made by criminal defendants is talking about their case.
+The key to avoiding this mistake is simple in theory, but in reality is often easier said than done.
 Do not discuss your case with anyone other than your Criminal Defense Attorney.

-If you are being held in custody, Cellmates really be willing to work with the police and turn over evidence about you to get a better deal for themselves.
+If you are being held in custody, Cellmates will be willing to work with the police and turn over evidence about you to get a better deal for themselves.
 Conversations on jail telephones are monitored and recorded at all times.
 So if you say something over the jail telephone, assume that the district attorney will hear about it.
 Plus, jail staff typically read incoming and outgoing inmate mail.

 It doesn’t matter how unfairly you’ve been treated or how well or poorly your case is going, just keep it to yourself.
 If you post anything about your case on social media, you may inform the prosecution of something about your case that they may not have previously known, or you may accidentally reveal a violation of your Bail or release conditions.

-A: many people believe that they cannot be prosecuted unless the alleged victim or accuser chooses to “press charges“.
+A: Many people believe that they cannot be prosecuted unless the alleged victim or accuser chooses to “press charges“.
 This is not true!
 The prosecution makes the decision as to whether or not alleged criminal acts will be prosecuted.
 Similarly, alleged victims cannot “drop” the charges.
 Often times, the prosecutor will listen to the wishes of the alleged victims and their families, but the decision to abandon or move forward with a case lies with the government.
 Sometimes, prosecution offices have strict “no drop” policies especially regarding specific alleged crimes.

 A: Not knowing the law or an action is illegal is not a defense for the charges made against you.
 The police, prosecutor, or judge don’t care what you know or don’t know about the law.
 It is understood that all people with a jurisdiction are aware of all laws for that jurisdiction.
 If you claim ignorance regarding a provision of the law which you are now charged with violating will not allow you to escape criminal liability.

-A: criminal defendants will often request that their case be dismissed because they are innocent of the charges against them.
+A: Criminal defendants will often request that their case be dismissed because they are innocent of the charges against them.
 However, a pretrial motion to dismiss which is a formal request to the court to dismiss the charges must be based on one of the very few, narrowly defined, technical reasons for dismissal.
 A claim of innocence is not a valid reason for a dismissal motion.
 If you did not do what you were accused of doing then you must plead “not guilty” to the charges, then request a trial.

 A: Speaking with the judge about the facts of your case or writing a letter to the judge is not only frowned upon but also not allowed.
 You are strictly for bidden to communicate with the judge about a pending case off the record or outside of court.
-The judge will disregard any letters sent to him or her made by you or your family professing your innocence. in court you could damage your case by not keeping concise and clear communication about your case.
+The judge will disregard any letters sent to him or her made by you or your family professing your innocence.
+In court you could damage your case by not keeping concise and clear communication about your case.
 In the end let your criminal defense lawyer be your voice in communicating with the judge.

 A: Most criminal cases are resolved through plea deals, and it is likely that, if you are arrested, you’ll be offered a plea deal.
 Chances are that your best interest will be served by taking this deal.
 If you take a deal be sure that you understand what you were agreeing to and what you will be required to do.
 A plea deal is not a get out of jail free card.
 Majority of the time, plea deals come with stiff financial requirements.
 Also you may be subject to a curfew and travel restrictions.
 Sometimes, drug testing may be part of the plea deal.
 If you think you will have trouble complying with the terms of the agreement, it may be best for you to reject the deal and go to trial.
 Probation violations are easier to prosecute than the crime that was originally charged and the punishment could be more harsh.